Rammsauer/greenwashing/README.md

 Jack, his face showing NEW BRUISES AND CUTS, makes coffee with a wire-mesh strainer.
-Tyler shuffles in, wearing a
+Tyler shuffles in, wearing a flannel bathrobe.
+He spears pieces of bread on a fork,
 </pre>